 Having decorated the room it was time to put the skirting board back.
 I’d previously ripped out the old skirting board under the radiator (and on that side of the room) when I was doing the electrics to make the rewiring easier; especially as I wanted to replace that skirting board anyway, as it was old and manky and needed replacing anyway.

-Now the decoration was complete I could fix the new skirting board and trims where needed e.g. around the edges of the recessed cupboard and alcove etc., fixing them predominantly with ‘no nails’ adhesive and securing as necessary with the occasional screw.
+Now that the decoration was complete, I could fix the new skirting board and trims where needed, like around the edges of the recessed cupboard and alcove.
+I fixed them predominantly with ‘no nails’ adhesive and securing as necessary with the occasional screw.